luisfcolon/til/git/updating-git-repos.md

 I coded this bash function to do it for me.

-Most of the repos I work on have the common flow of `develop -> staging -> master`.
+Most of the repos I work on have the common flow of `develop -> staging -> main`.
 Those repo names go into `declare -a repos` portion of the script.

 Some of the repos only have a master branch.
 Those repo names go into the `declare -a master_only_repos` portion of the script.

 ##

 ```bash
 #!/usr/bin/env bash